 Ninie G. Syarikin is an NCIS Life Member since 2011, working as a full time independent writer, editor/proofreader, book reviewer, professional translator/interpreter and researcher.
-Graduated from English Department, Gadjah Mada University, Indonesia, she also attended American Studies Department of The George Washington University, Washington, DC under Fulbright Scholarships (1987-1989).
-At the earlier part of her career, Ninie has taught at the English Department, University of North Sumatera, Medan, Indonesia (1984-1993).
+Graduated from English Department, Gadjah Mada University, Indonesia, she also attended American Studies Department of The George Washington University, Washington, DC under Fulbright Scholarships.
+At the earlier part of her career, Ninie has taught at the English Department, University of North Sumatera, Medan, Indonesia.
 She has a teaching certificate in "Methods of Employing Literature in Language Teaching" from the SEAMEO RELC Scholarship in Singapore and 140 hours teaching certificates in TESOL/TESL/TEFL from the Oxford Seminars, with specializations in "Business English" and "TOEFL Preparation."
 Ninie is an alumna of two literary programs: The University of Iowa's Summer Writing Festival (Summer 2005) and The British Council-sponsored "The Cambridge Residential Seminar on Contemporary British Literature" at Downing College, the University of Cambridge in UK (Summer 2003).
 In July 1993, she was a recipient of the Jakarta, Indonesia's British Council Travel Grant on the occasion of a series of literary lectures of Dr. Fadia Faqir, an Arab British author, in Indonesia.
-Federally retired as a broadcast journalist from the US Government-funded news agency, Voice of America, National Geographic Society, language schools, translation companies and some prestigious law firms.
+Some institutions/organizations that Ninie has worked for, among others, are: Voice of America, National Geographic Society, language schools, translation companies and some prestigious law firms.
 Ninie has a BA in English from Gadjah Mada University, Indonesia and holds an MFA in Creative Writing from The University of Tampa, Florida.
-Ninie manages her translation and writing businesses, House of Creative Writing, established in 1996, which seeks to create a cultural bridge, through language and literature, between the Southeast Asian Islamic countries and the United States of America.
-Ninie welcomes query, possible collaboration and correspondence at email@example.com.
+Ninie manages her translation and writing businesses, House of Creative Writing and US-SEA Strategy, which seek to create a cultural bridge, through language and literature, between the Southeast Asian Islamic countries and the United States of America.
+Ninie welcomes query, possible collaboration and correspondence at firstname.lastname@example.org.

 Ninie's Professional Profile: